gatemedia/fogged/README.md

 ### Zencoder
 Fogged supports any type of resource.
 However, for video resources, Fogged provides a support for [Zencoder](https://zencoder.com/en/).
 When creating a new video, Fogged will enqueue a new job on Zencoder to create several thumbnails and several web compatible videos(namely a MPEG, H264 and WEBM).

-To use this, just add the `zencoder` gem and any ActiveJob backend (eg. `delayed_job`) in your application and Fogged will pick it up.
+To use this, just add the `zencoder` gem and Fogged will pick it up.

+By default, Fogged will not check for the status of the running job in Zencoder.
+You can get notified by Zencoder setting the `ZENCODER_NOTIFICATION_URL` environment variable.
+When Zencoder is done encoding your video, it will post the result to `ZENCODER_NOTIFICATION_URL`.
+More info on [this](https://app.zencoder.com/docs/guides/getting-started/notifications#api_version_2).
+There is a route for handling this notification, see the router configuration below.

 ### Zencoder custom outputs
 By default, Fogged will create 3 outputs: h264, mp4 and webm.
 In addition, 5 thumbnails will be created.
 You can instruct Fogged to create more outputs.
-To do so, simply use the `zencoder_additional_outputs` hook in the config to register additionnal outputs:
+To do so, simply use the `zencoder_additional_outputs` hook in the config to register additional outputs:

 ```ruby
 # file: config/initializers/fogged.rb